• Skip to primary navigation

 Romaine lettuce- Romaine lettuce hearts, which is where the outer leaves have been removed from the lettuce, or heads of romaine can be used in this recipe.
 This lettuce is crisp and adds a nice crunch to the salad.

-Tomatoes- Normally I use grape or cherry tomatoes.
-However, you can also use a whole tomato and cut it into wedges or chunks.
+Tomatoes- Normally, I use grape or cherry tomatoes.
+However, you can also cut a whole tomato into wedges or chunks.
 If you do not like tomatoes, leave them out of the salad.

-Parmesan cheese- This is an important ingredient because the cheese provides flavor and saltiness which makes the salad unique.
+Parmesan cheese- This is an important ingredient because the cheese provides flavor and saltiness, making the salad unique.

 How to make a Caesar Salad